-The SWEEP proposal period is expected to begin in November 2021.
+The SWEEP proposal period is open as of today, October 19, 2021.
 The State Water Efficiency and Enhancement Program (SWEEP) provides financial assistance in the form of grants to implement irrigation systems that reduce greenhouse gases and save water on California agricultural operations.
-Eligible system components include (among others) include:

 - Soil moisture monitoring and automation to improve efficiency and reduce water use